doomslide/proof-trace/README.md

 3.  **Build Lean Executables:** Compile the tools.
 The `proofTrace` executable is a default target.
     ```bash
     lake build
-    # This will build all default targets, including proofTrace.
-    # To build specific executables:
-    # lake build proofTrace
-    # lake build sampleProofs
     ```

 ## Overview of Tools